ArisenIO/ual-authenticator-walkthrough/README.md

 The main methods to be implemented here are `getKeys, signTransaction, signArbitrary`.

   1.  **`getKeys()`**  - Calling this method should return an array of public keys 🔑.
 How the authenticator gets those keys depends on the signing method you are using and what protocol it uses.
-For example, `ual-ledger` uses the [eosjs-ledger-signature-provider](https://github.com/ARISEN/eosjs-ledger-signature-provider) to communicate with the Ledger device through the U2F protocol and `ual-scatter` simply returns the keys it has already received from the inital call to `scatter.getIdentity`.
+For example, `arisen-ual-ledger` uses the [arisenjs-ledger-signature-provider](https://github.com/ARISEN/arisenjs-ledger-signature-provider) to communicate with the Ledger device through the U2F protocol and `arisen-ual-peepsid` simply returns the keys it has already received from the inital call to `PeepsID.getIdentity`.

       **Here are variations of `getKeys()`**
-      * `ual-ledger`
+      * `arisen-ual-ledger`
         ```javascript
         async getKeys() {
           try {